charliedil/LLM_based_patch_filtering/README.md

 ```
 Output will be the outputfile specified and metrics to the console.
 Consider submitting a SBATCH job, this will take a while.

-For DeepSeek, host a session of deepseek and specify the endpoint like you would with Llama.
+For DeepSeek, host a session of DeepSeek and specify the endpoint like you would with Llama.
 Also, instead of setting the model parameter to Llama, please set it to deepseek

 ```
 python main.py http://whatever-your-uri-is smartshark.csv output.csv gen_know deepseek 1